OscarAspelin95/bioinformatics_with_rust/src/main/kmers/3_1_forward_strand.md

 - Insert the next nucleotide, G, resulting in a kmer of length 3.
 - Mask anything above our kmer length to keep the length of 2.

 We solve this by applying a bit-mask (as discussed previously).
+In the code example below, we also take care of invalid nucleotides.

 ```rust
 # const LOOKUP: [u8; 256] = [